 We bear in mind that Christ is the head of the church (F-1.02) and all of the business we conduct should be done in a way that builds up the body of Christ.

 “Ruling” in the title of ruling elders is about measuring, not flexing power (G-2.0301).
-It is their role to measure the spiritual health of the congregation entrusted to their care and make decisions that equip and strengthen the congregation’s discipleship.
-Ruling elders follow the example of Christ and lead by service while working with moderators of session and pastors.
+Their responsibility is to assess the spiritual well-being of the congregation under their stewardship and make decisions that enhance and fortify the congregation's discipleship.
+Ruling elders emulate the example set by Christ, leading through service and collaboration with session moderators and pastors.

 Compassion is one of the characteristics of ruling elders.
 In many Presbyterian churches there are deacons who carry out ministries of compassion, witness and service (G-2.0201).
 In the Presbyterian churches that have chosen not to have deacons, “the function of this ordered ministry shall be the responsibility of the ruling elders and the session” (G-2.0202).
 In either case, part of the role of the session is to be a compassionate witness in the congregation and community.

 We sometimes disagree.
-Occasionally people on church councils avoid disagreement in order to be “nice” or more “Christian.”
-As far back as 1788, Presbyterians recognized that “there are truths and forms with respect to which men (people) of good character and principles may differ” and that we then need to exercise “mutual forbearance” (F-3.0105).
-Disagreement is not a bad thing when it is expressed in ways that do not disturb the “peace, unity, and purity of the church” (W-4.4003g).
+At times, individuals on church councils may sidestep disagreement to maintain a sense of "niceness" or perceived Christian conduct.
+Presbyterians have acknowledged since as far back as 1788 that "there are truths and forms with respect to which men (people) of good character and principles may differ," emphasizing the importance of practicing "mutual forbearance" (F-3.0105).
+Disagreement is not inherently negative, provided it is expressed in a manner that doesn't disrupt the "peace, unity, and purity of the church" (W-4.4003g).

 We are a connectional church.
-Each congregation is part of a web of relationships in our Presbyterian family.
-In part, this means that each congregation and each session is accountable to the larger church through the presbytery.
-This accountability is expressed in requirements for annual reporting and review of session records.
-Presbyteries and synods are likewise accountable to the council above.
-We’re all in this together.
-The decisions of one council influence the work of another.
-Persons ordained by one presbytery or session are ordained in the whole church.
-We support and pray for each other.
-Those elected as ruling elders to serve on their sessions may also be called upon to serve as commissioners to presbytery, synod, or General Assembly.
+Every congregation is interconnected within the Presbyterian family's network of relationships.
+In part, this interconnectedness means that both each congregation and its session are answerable to the larger church through the presbytery.
+This accountability is demonstrated through requirements for annual reporting and the review of session records.
+Presbyteries and synods, in turn, are accountable to the higher council.
+We are all collaborative participants in this shared journey.
+The decisions made by one council have a ripple effect on the work of another.
+Individuals ordained by a specific presbytery or session hold ordination within the entire church.
+Mutual support and prayers bind us together.
+Those chosen as ruling elders to serve on their sessions may also find themselves called upon to serve as commissioners to presbytery, synod, or the General Assembly.

 The Session of First Presbyterian Church of Lynn Haven is comprised of three classes of three elders each.